TEALSK12/2nd-semester-introduction-to-computer-science/README.md

 For TEALS schools in BC, Canada, please see [Aligning TEALS Python Teaching Resources with the BC Curriculum](CA_README.md).

+## Protected materials

+Protected content such as unit quizzes, quiz answer keys, project sample solutions are available to those with a TEALS Dashboard account.
+Please email info@tealsk12.org for access information.

 ## Associated Readings

 We have included with this curriculum Associated Readings to dive deeper into topics specific to the instruction of this course.
 These readings have been adapted from "Think Python: How to Think Like a Computer Scientist" by.
 Allen B. Downey. ([HTML Version](http://greenteapress.com/thinkpython/html/index.html))([PDF Version](http://www.greenteapress.com/thinkpython/thinkpython.pdf)).They are specifically referenced in the lesson plans and the [full document](readings.md) is included.